By Ed Boitano

-I was a little cloudy on the Château’s history, but did recall that our Sun King – who still leads the pack with the longest royal reign in history – had transformed the Palais du Louvre into the Louvre Museum.
+I was a little cloudy on the Château’s history, but did recall that our Sun King was actually born there and later transformed the Palais du Louvre into the Louvre Museum.
 A trip to Paris would never be complete unless there was a stroll from the Louvre to the Place de la Concorde through the Tuileries Garden.
 I’ve always found its open-air space of green lawns, gardens and monuments enchanting; as they once were when becoming a public park after the French Revolution, giving poverty-stricken Parisians a temporary reprieve from their haphazard living quarters on dark medieval streets

 The Château de Saint-Germain-en-Laye (Château-Vieux: Old Castle) is considered a shining star in the Rayonnant (radiant) period of French Gothic architecture.
 Gradually built on the foundations of a medieval fortress; its overall architectural design consists of a pentagon with five walls and five angles.
 The inner courtyard and moats are spread over an area of 12,000 square feet.
 Our guide pointed out its grand portals and west wall, adorned by a large Gothic rose window.